Private pension for self-employed

 Because your pension contributions don’t impact on your profits and are not a business cost, you can’t include them as a tax-deductible expense in the self-employed section of your tax return.
 Your contributions should qualify for income tax relief, and you should add your personal pension contributions to the separate ‘tax reliefs’ section of your tax return.

 As a basic-rate taxpayer, you’ll receive £25 for every £100 you pay in.
-Whereas higher-rate taxpayers can claim back an additional £25 for every £100 you pay in, when you come to file your tax return.
+Whereas higher-rate taxpayers can claim back an additional £25 for every £100 you pay in.
 This amount is based on the assumption that you’re making a personal contribution.

-Those who want to put aside savings on top of the £40,000 annual allowance might want to consider a Lifetime ISA.
-For every £4 invested in a Lifetime ISA you’ll receive a £1 bonus, up to a maximum of £1,000 bonus each year, to put towards your retirement.
-As with ISA’s, savers can also contribute up to £4,000 each tax year without paying tax on future returns.
+Those who want to put aside savings on top of the £60,000 annual allowance might want to consider a Lifetime ISA.
+For every £4 invested in a Lifetime ISA you’ll receive a £1 government bonus, up to a maximum of £1,000 bonus each year, to put towards your retirement.
+As with ISA’s, savers can also contribute up to £4,000 each tax year without paying any income, capital gains or dividend tax on future returns.

 Crucially, Lifetime ISAs and pensions are taxed differently.
 A pension is tax-free when you pay into it, thanks to tax relief on the whole contribution, but you’re taxed on the money you withdraw from it.
 A Lifetime ISA is the reverse: you contribute money you’ve already paid tax on, but eligible withdrawals are tax-free.